anam-aj/edx/CS50p/pset9FinalProject/README.md

     It has the choices for menu options stored as list.
 It fetches menu items from list, enumerates them and then generate and print a nicely formatted menu to user.

 #### fetch_list:
-    Takes a 'ToDoList' object as argument,
+    Takes a 'ToDoList' object as argument, fetch 'Tasks' from it and format each task as one string per task contianing the task-number, task-detail and task-status

 #### open_list: